01 · Speed Test Results

 ✦ The Right Way to Test

-For the most accurate result, plug directly into your router with an Ethernet cable, then run the test.
-This removes Wi-Fi from the equation.
+If you want to test a specific device, plug it directly into your router with an Ethernet cable and run a browser-based speed test such as fast.com or speedtest.net.
+For devices capable of speeds above 2.5 Gbps, installing the Ookla desktop app will remove your browser as a limiting factor.
 If you see speeds close to your plan, Wire 3 is doing its job perfectly.
 If there's still a major gap, give us a call and we'll dig in with you.

 02 · Speed vs. Device Performance